ieb/N2KLifePo4/README.md

 # How does it work ?

-It consumes PGN 127508 and 130829 from a seasmart http stream the latter containing registers 03, 04, 05.
+It consumes PGN 127508 and 130829 from a seasmart http stream the latter is proprietary containing registers 03, 04, 05 from a JBD BMS.
+Use https://github.com/ieb/N2KNMEA0183Wifi firmware for the endpoints.
 On reception the display is modified.
 History is captured and saved every 60s into local storage giving graphs of several parameters over a few days.

 <div>
 <img alt="UI" src="screenshots/Screenshot 2024-12-23 at 18.11.23.png" />